·

-How to get from LAX to Disneyland (Updated 2024)
+How to Get from LAX to Disneyland (Updated 2024)

 Every time I go back home to visit my parents, I fly into Los Angeles (LAX) and need to get to Anaheim (Orange County).
 Rather than spend $80-120 on a shuttle or taxi, I take public transportation and save BIG BUCKS.
+Luckily, there’s a pretty direct route from LAX to Disneyland and taking public transit is super easy, if a little time-consuming.

-I’ve written instructions on how to get from LAX to Disneyland using public transportation.
 It’s not a very complicated route, but it’s a little tricky to navigate if you aren’t familiar with Californian public transportation.
 I’ve tried to be as detailed as possible and included pictures where I can, but please let me know if there’s any confusing parts.

 How to get from LAX to Disneyland Resort